 - Applicants are admitted under the General Regulations of the School of Graduate Studies.
-Applicants must also satisfy BME's additional admission requirements stated below. - A four-year bachelor's degree in engineering, medicine, dentistry, or one of the physical or biological sciences from a recognized university, with at least a mid-B
+Applicants must also satisfy BME's additional admission requirements stated below. - A four-year bachelor's degree in engineering, medicine, dentistry, or one of the physical or biological sciences from a recognized university, with at least a mid-B average (3.0 grade point average [GPA]) in the final two years of study or over senior-level courses.

 - Coursework.
 Students must successfully complete a total of 5.0 full-course equivalents (FCEs) as follows: - At least 2.0 FCEs in biomedical engineering courses; these include all BME and joint BME course offerings. - At least 1.0 FCE in commercialization and entrepreneurship courses such as BME1800H, BME1801H, BME1802H, and BME1405H.
 Completion of either BME1800H or BME1801H is required for graduation. - A 1.0 FCE Practical Experience in Applied Research course in biomedical device development, usually over one session for a full-time placement (BME1899Y) or over three sessions for a part-time placement (BME1898Y).
 The placement must be in at least one of the following biomedical engineering research fields: 1) Biomaterials, Tissue Engineering and Regenerative Medicine; 2) Engineering in a Clinical Setting; 3) Nanotechnology, Molecular Imaging and Systems Biology; or 4) Neural/Sensory Systems and Rehabilitation.
-The practical experience course can be taken in academic research and teaching laboratories, government institutions, health-care facilities, in the industry, or in health-care consulting firms. - The remaining 1.0 FCE can be two half courses in either biomedical engineering, commercialization and entrepreneurship, or any graduate-level course the student is interested in. - All courses must be at the graduate level, which includes both 500- and 1000level.
+The practical experience course can be taken in academic research and teaching laboratories, government institutions, health-care facilities, in the industry, or in health-care consulting firms. - The remaining 1.0 FCE can be two half courses in either biomedical engineering, commercialization and entrepreneurship, or any graduatelevel course the student is interested in. - All courses must be at the graduate level, which includes both 500- and 1000level.
 Students can take a maximum of one 500-level course. - Health and safety training workshops. - Students have the option of completing an emphasis in Engineering and Globalization; Entrepreneurship, Leadership, Innovation and Technology in Engineering (ELITE); or Forensic Engineering as part of their degree program.
 Please see details in the Biomedical Engineering Emphases section.

-Program Length: 6 sessions full-time (typical registration sequence: FWS-FWS) Time Limit: 3 years full-time
+Program Length: 6 sessions full-time (typical registration sequence: FWS-FWS)